Hoda Kotb: Some Interesting Facts About the New Co-anchor of NBC’s ‘Today’ Show

 — TODAY (@TODAYshow) January 2, 2018

-Kotb was diagnosed with cancer, she underwent a mastectomy and reconstructive surgery for breast cancer and was declared cancer-free.
-Her struggle with cancer was documented by the Today show and she is an advocate for breast cancer awareness.
-Kotb has inspired many American women and her appointment is symbolic because of what she represents.
+After Kotb was diagnosed with cancer, she underwent a mastectomy and reconstructive surgery for breast cancer and was declared cancer-free.
+Her struggle with cancer was documented by the Today show, and she is an advocate for breast cancer awareness.
+Kotb has inspired many American women, and her appointment is symbolic because of what she represents.